How to Choose the Best Survival Bow

 Sights can be very handy but learning to shoot instinctively should be a goal.
 In a survival situation take every advantage you can get but avoid crutches.
 Use sights when you can but develop the skill to shoot without them should you need to.
 Most people will be surprisingly accurate without sights, almost like it’s ingrained in our genetics.

-A great number of bows on the market have some sort of takedown feature.
+A great number of the best survival bows on the market have some sort of takedown feature.
 Most of the time this will just be limbs that can be removed, breaking the bows down into thirds.
 Some have a sleeve that allows them to pull apart at the handle.

 A recent innovation that caters specifically to the survival bow market features folding limbs that keep everything in a small, convenient package.
 These often make sense for a bug out bag but not as an everyday bow.